Cost to Replace Roof Tiles

 Solar Roof Tiles

-In the case of 2KW solar tiles, the price rises to approximately £12,000.
-You can expect to pay a total somewhere close to £14,000 for 3KW solar tiles or £16,000 in the case of 4KW solar tiles.
+In the case of 2kW solar tiles, the price rises to approximately £12,000.
+You can expect to pay a total somewhere close to £14,000 for 3kW solar tiles, or £16,000 in the case of 4kW solar tiles.

 Roof Cleaning

-In terms of individual tasks, to have your roof moss treated you’ll need to pay around £5 per m2 to £12 per m2.
-The cost of having a roof pressured washed is about £10 per m2 to £15 per m2.
+In terms of individual tasks, to have your roof moss treated, you’ll need to pay around £5 per m² to £12 per m².
+The cost of having a roof pressured washed is about £10 per m² to £15 per m².

 Repairing & Replacing Roof Joists

-To have an entire roof replaced can cost between £2500 and £4000 on average.
-The structural engineer or roofer who you hire will probably offer one of three different options; with the use of specialist repair plates, the replacement of the full joist and truss or repairing beams with the help of timber resin-based materials.
+To have an entire roof replaced can cost between £2,500 and £4,000 on average.
+The structural engineer or roofer who you hire will probably offer one of three different options with the use of specialist repair plates, the replacement of the full joist and truss, or repairing beams with the help of timber resin-based materials.

 Labour Costs and Timescales

-The labour cost of replacing roof tiles will range significantly depending on the extent of the work.
-To have five roof tiles replaced could cost between £150 and £400 in labour costs depending on factors such as if scaffold is needed and how accessible the roof is.
-To replace an entire tiled roof could come with a total labour fee of approximately £2000!
+The labour cost of replacing roof tiles will vary significantly depending on the extent of the work.
+For example, to have 5 roof tiles replaced could cost between £150 and £400 in labour costs depending on factors such as if a scaffold is needed and how accessible the roof is.

-For more extensive work, the replacement of roof tiles could take days or even 1-2 weeks.
-To replace a fully tiled roof will generally involve about a fortnight of work.
 The length of the job will also depend on how easy the roof is to reach and the nature of the weather at the time.
 The labour and time scale can also be influenced by the size of the house and the type of roof shingles used.

 Ask a Trade